 Example:

 Let’s consider coat color in Labrador Retrievers.
 Black fur (B) is dominant to chocolate fur (b).
-We will cross a heterozygous black Lab (Bb) with a chocolate Lab (bb).
+We will cross a heterozygous black Lab (Bb) with a chocolate Lab (bb) It's one of those things that adds up..

 - Parent 1: Bb (Heterozygous Black)